mdkawakami/cse15l-lab-reports/week3.md

 ![Image](StringServer.png)
 ---
 ![Image](addmessage1.png)
-* The method `String handleRequest(URI url)` is called in order to
+* The method `String handleRequest(URI url)` is called in from the handler class.
-* The relevant arguments that are used in the method are the = `add-message` if this is in the url then it split the url after the query and creating two parts.
-By doing this it will then take what is in the first element of the array and add it to the String `string`.
-This allows you to add whatever you like to the string that will be returned on the screen.
-In this example it is
+  * In order to open the web server in the browser you need to compile and run with a port number and in the terminal you will be given a link to open (ex `http:localhost:300`)
+* The arguments are the servers port number and the Handler object.
+The `handleRequest` method will take the url in the above example `localhost:3000/add-message?s=marisa` as the parameter `URI url`.
+The variable `string` is an empty string in the Handler class.
+  * The port number does not have to be a specific number but it will identify a specifc port that your web server is being run on.
+* Due to the requests inputed into the url it will change what is added to the `string`.
+Once the url is split creating two seperate elements in the array `parameters` it will add the element `parameters[1]` into the string.
+Which returns `marisa` on the screen.
 ---
 ![Image](addlovesfood.png)